Segmented Recurrent Transformer: An Efficient Sequence-to-Sequence Model: Experimental Results

+Table \ref{tab:sum} lists the detailed results including ROUGE1, ROUGE2, ROUGEL, and ROUGELSum scores.
+From the table, we can see that a model with a higher ROUGE1 score usually gives higher other scores, and hence can be considered as better.
+The sizes of keys and values for cross attention are 1024.
+With the default segment size set to 64, the sizes of keys and values are reduced by 16.
+As a consequence, both T5 and BART experience large performance degradation.
+Then we show ROUGE1 scores of SRformer in bold numbers.
+SRformer benefits from its recurrent attention mechanism and achieves $3-10\%$ higher scores than the segmented transformers.
+Although its ROUGE scores are slightly lower than the baseline model, the computational complexity is largely reduced, and we will show it also cuts down GPU power usage and memory access time in section \ref{gpupower}.

-\subsection{Effect of Segment Sizes}
+\subsection{Effect of segment sizes}

-Figure \ref{fig:rouge1} shows ROUGE1 scores with regard to different segment sizes 8, 16, 64, and 1024.
-Please note that when the segment size equals 1024, it means the full sequence is used for attention as in a regular transformer.
-The number of segments should not exceed the number of generation steps, which equals the length of decoder features $q$.
-The reason is that if there are more segments than steps, there would be a non-zero interval between the segments corresponding to two consecutive steps.
-In other words, some segments would never be used.
+Figure \ref{fig:rouge1} shows ROUGE1 scores on CNN-dailymail dataset with regard to different segment sizes 8, 16, and 64.
+The number of segments should not exceed the number of generation steps, otherwise, some segments would never be used.
 Hence, the segment size should not be smaller than 8 for the CNN-dailymail dataset.

-The blue line in Fig.~\ref{fig:rouge1} shows that for a segmented transformer without recurrence, the ROUGE1 score drops significantly with the reduction of segment size.
+The blue line in Fig.~\ref{fig:rouge1} shows that for a segmented transformer without recurrence, the ROUGE1 score drops significantly by 16\% when reducing segment size from 64 to 8.
 The yellow line shows the results of applying the method from TransformerXL \citep{transformerxl} to cross attention blocks of the T5-small model.
-With that setting, TransfomerXL performs slightly better than a segmented transformer, but it is still affected by the segment size.
-Additionally, because it concatenates the hidden states and the current segment, the input size for attention becomes twice the segment size.
+We add a hidden memory for keys and values and concatenate the hidden memory with the current segment to compute cross attention.
+With that setting, TransfomerXL performs better than a segmented transformer, but its performance still decreases with the segment size.
+The green line shows the results of longT5 \cite{longt5}.
+When the number of segments grows as the segment size decreases, it can use more tokens for computing global attention.
+Hence, its performance is inversely proportional to the segment size.
+For example, when segment size is 8, it uses 8 local and 128 global tokens, and its performance is 3\% better than using 64 local and 16 global ones.
+However, the computational overhead of global attention also grows quadratically with the number of tokens.
 In contrast, SRformer is able to keep a stable performance regardless of the size reduction.
+Its ROUGE1 scores are $6-22\%$ higher than those of a segmented T5 model, and it gives a larger boost in performance compared to TransformerXL and longT5.
+Even when other models use a segment 8 times larger, they are still not able to compete with our model.
+The results show that SRformer can indeed better approximate full attention.